 10. Post Behind the Scenes Footage

-Real Madrid demonstrates that brilliantly with their behind the scenes tour of their state-of-the-art sports complex.
+Real Madrid demonstrates that brilliantly with the behind-the-scenes tour of their state-of-the-art sports complex.

 With over 30,000 views, it was an instant hit with fans.